mykhailo-matvieiev/mykhailo-matvieiev.github.io/_pages/research.md

 <h5><u>Other Peer-Reviewed Writing</u></h5>

-"Ukraine’s agriculture and farmland market: the impact of war", VoxUkraine, 2023
+"<b>Ukraine’s agriculture and farmland market: the impact of war</b>", VoxUkraine, 2023